damontecres/StashAppAndroidTV/README.md

 ### Compatibility

+#### Server

 The app strives to be compatible with the latest released version of Stash.

 Currently, the minimum supported server version is Stash `0.23.0`.

+#### Devices

+The app supports many devices running Android TV OS, such as the NVIDIA Shield, Amazon Fire TV devices (Fire OS 6 or greater), or Chromecast with Google TV.

+See [Device Compatibility](https://github.com/damontecres/StashAppAndroidTV/wiki/Device-Compatibility) for more information.

 ## Contributions